-For more information about the settings, see Add an SNMPv1 or SNMPv2 trap configuration for a host on page 101.
+For more information about the settings, see Add an SNMPv1 or SNMPv2 trap configuration for a host on page 104.

-Delete an SNMPv1 or SNMPv2 trap configuration for a host You can delete an SNMPv1 or SNMPv2 trap configuration that you no longer need for a host.
+Delete an SNMPv1 or SNMPv2 trap configuration for a host

+You can delete an SNMPv1 or SNMPv2 trap configuration that you no longer need for a host.

 To delete an SNMPv1 or SNMPv2 trap configuration for a host:

-- 1. Connect your computer to the same network as the switch. - You can use a WiFi or wired connection to connect your computer to the network, or connect directly to a switch that is off-network using an Ethernet cable. - 2.
-Launch a web browser and enter the IP address of the switch in the address field of your web browser.
+You can use a WiFi or wired connection to connect your computer to the network, or connect directly to a switch that is off-network using an Ethernet cable.

+2. Launch a web browser and enter the IP address of the switch in the address field of your web browser.

-If you do not know the IP address of the switch, see Access the switch on-network and connected to the Internet on page 21 or Access the switch off-network and not connected to the Internet on page 28.
+If you do not know the IP address of the switch, see Access the switch on-network and connected to the Internet on page 24 or Access the switch off-network and not connected to the Internet on page 31.

 If you did not yet activate your warranty, the Register to activate your warranty page displays.
-For more information, see Register the switch on page 32.
+For more information, see Register the switch on page 34.